Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 than multiple projects at once, address [WCAG 2.1 standards](https://www.w3.org/TR/WCAG21/) in parts of JupyterLab we were already working on, and follow up on past work that other community members began.
 This is just the beginning, but I hope it was a helpful peek into the process we are trying out.

+### But wait, there's more!
+Deciding to make accessibility a priority in Jupyter spaces isn't where this work ends.
+Join me for the next post in this series where I'll talk about my not-so-subtle panic at the amount of problems to be solved, how to move forwards in spite of panic, and the four experience types in JupyterLab that we must address to be truly accessible.
 ___

 *This is part of a series of blogs around making JupyterLab more accessible.
 You can read the